MajoRoth/hack-verifiable-environments/README.md

 ---

-## Abstract
+## Introduction

-Aligning autonomous agents with human intent remains a central challenge in modern AI.
-A key manifestation of this challenge is reward hacking, whereby agents appear successful under the evaluation signal while violating the intended objective.
-Reward hacking has been observed across a wide range of settings, yet methods for reliably measuring it at scale remain lacking.
-In this work, we introduce a new evaluation paradigm for measuring reward hacking.
-Whereas prior studies have primarily analyzed it post hoc by inspecting agent trajectories, we instead embed detectable reward hacking opportunities directly into environments.
-This makes their exploitation verifiable by design, enabling deterministic and automated measurement of whether and how agents exploit such vulnerabilities.
-We instantiate this approach in TextArena and release Hack-Verifiable TextArena, a testbed in which reward hacking can be measured reliably.
-Using this benchmark, we analyze reward hacking behavior across language models in diverse environments and settings.

----
+Hack Verifiable Environments is a new paradigm for evaluating reward hacking.
+We provide in this directory the original code for the paper, with the experiment scripts to reproduce all results.
+We further release Hack-Verifiable TextArena, a fork of TextArena together with the filesystem wrapper, to evaluate reward hacking on TextArena environments.

 ![Main Figure](docs/main_figure_no_border.png)